cbeck88/lua-primer/README.md

     }
   ```

-- Provides extensive customization points.
-Any type not in one of the earlier two categories
-  can be given arbitrary read / write semantics, and containers can also be given custom semantics if you
-  don't like the ones we provided.
-(TODO: Example)

-- Provides an easy mechanism to register your POD structure types so that they can be effortlessly translated
-  to and from lua.
-This gives an easy way to implement
-  a "named parameter" idiom for your C++ callback functions that you expose to lua.
+- A "named parameter" idiom for C++ callback functions that you expose to lua.

   Lua:
   ```